 You may have seen the news this weekend.
 Criminal hackers have released a new strain of ransomware that spreads itself automatically across all workstations in a network, causing a global epidemic.
 If you or a co-worker are not paying attention and accidentally open one of these phishing email attachments, you might infect not only your workstation but immediately everyone else’s computer too.

 As more information comes in regarding this strain of ransomware (also called WannaCry, WannaCrypt0r, WannaCrypt, or WanaDecrypt0r), we know that it is infecting computers based on someone in the company opening an unknown email/attachment.
 These emails are malware attacks disguised as fake invoices, job offers and other lures sent to random email addresses.
 The file within this email is a .zip file that entices the user to open it.
-Once that attachment is clicked, the WannaCry infection begins.
+Once clicked, that attachment opens, and the WannaCry infection begins.
 Also, it uses a Windows flaw to replicate itself and spread through your computer network.

 Patches ensure that your system has the least security holes possible.
 Companies put these patches out after they find and fix problems.
 I know it’s a pain, but it is so worth it!
 In this case, the WannaCry ransomware used these security flaws to spread their malware throughout network once it entered one computer/device.